ACEmulator/ACE/docs/SINGLE_PLAYER_BUILD_AND_TEST.md

 The integration test uses a unique temporary data directory and does not modify the Windows MariaDB service.
 Set `ACE_TEST_WORLD_SQL` to an extracted official `ACE-World-Database-*.sql` file to exercise the full populated-world import and empty-world repair path; otherwise the test uses a minimal populated fixture.

-The clean package is written to `artifacts\ACE-SinglePlayer`.
+The clean package is written to `artifacts\ACE-SinglePlayer`, with a shareable `artifacts\ACE-SinglePlayer.zip` archive beside it.
 The packaging script stages publish output under the current user's temporary directory to avoid a .NET 10 publish-transform bug when the repository path contains an apostrophe.
-It then checks that the package contains no generated Config.js, settings, logs, database data, proprietary client/DAT files, or MariaDB executable.
+It removes debug symbols that can contain build-machine paths, then checks that the package contains no generated Config.js, settings, logs, database data, proprietary client/DAT files, MariaDB executable, or personal user-profile paths.

 The normal ACE solution remains separate and can be verified with: